edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 * Introduce yourself, the TA's, and Support Team (Dan S, Student Success, Career Coach)

 ### 2. Partners Do (5 minutes)
-+ Have the students get into groups of 4 or 5 and spend 30 seconds each talking about 1 bad movie they last watched and 1 interest they have.
++ Have the students get into groups of 4 or 5 and spend 30 seconds each talking about favorite/worst movie they watched and 1 interest they have.

 ### 3. Everyone do (15 minutes)
 + Go around the room to each group

 * Have all the students give a quick intro consisting of:
     + Their name
-    + What their bad movie is
+    + What their favorite/worst movie is
     + What their interest is
+    + What they studied formally/informally
     + Where they come from geographically.